'I Stole My Dying Daughter's Pain Meds': Mom Arrested After Allegedly Confessing To Police

 Worried that she may not be receiving her prescribed doses of fentanyl and oxycodone, staffers tested the patient's urine.
 Police say that the urine test showed absolutely no trace of the medications in the patient's system.

-But staff told police that Ballweg repeatedly requested refills ahead of schedule.
-Police say Ballweg confessed to being addicted to opioids and using the medicine herself.
+But staff allegedly told police Ballweg regularly requested refills ahead of schedule.
+Police said Ballweg confessed to being addicted to opioids and using the medicine herself, Kansas City's WDAF-TV reported.

 Her bond has been set at $100,000, and she's been ordered not to have any contact with her dying daughter.